Performance Center and TeamCity

 Select this option to set the build-step status according to a predefined SLA (Service Level Agreement) configured within your performance test.

-If you do not select this option, the build-step will be labeled as "Passed" as long as no failures occurred.
+If you do not select this option, the build-step will be labeled as "Passed" so long as no failures occurred.

 Save your build step settings.